heybob/deep_origin/deep_origin/README.md

 3. Editor can be within the cell
 4. Gracefully handing overflow using adaptive breakpoints.
   a.
 Avatars and names: 1200px and above
   b.
-Only Avatar: 760px to 1200px
+Only Avatar: 0 to 1200px
-  c.
-Just 1 Avatars and assignee count : 0 to 760px
+5. Component can use a maxNames attribute to limit the number of visible names